How To Become a Licensed Real Estate Agent in New York

 A Note on the 75-Hour Certification Course

-When taking your NY State-approved certification course, think about this important tidbit.
+When taking your NY State-approved certification course, think about this vital tidbit.

-While knowledge of the laws enforced by New York State in regard to legal and illegal practices is essential for every licensed real estate agent, most of the course won't have a lot to do with the day-to-day work as an agent.
+While knowledge of the laws enforced by New York State regarding legal and illegal practices is essential for every licensed real estate agent, most of the course won't have much to do with an agent's day-to-day work.

 That's right.